"The Bikeriders" Keeps It Down To A (Mostly) Dull Roar

 It’s not mere nostalgia to feel the film's Sixties-into-Seventies story is making you wish for that simpler America, the one before the Silent Majority rose up.
 For a few post-WWII years, the populace widely shared a love for a blatting motorcycle, a love that that hinted at a nonpartisan (and yes, helmetless) form of freedom.

 And if the movie does nothing more than remind us that Jodie Comer, at 31, has fully arrived as one of our best actors, it has done plenty.
-Nothing against Margot Robbie and several other fully hatched female stars you might name, but to conntemplate a comparison of scene-by-scene performances is to wonder if the longer-established ones may feel they’ve brought fists to a knife fight.
+Nothing against Margot Robbie and several other fully hatched female stars you might name, but to contemplate a comparison of scene-by-scene performances is to wonder if the longer-established ones may feel they’ve brought fists to a knife fight.

 Comer did all she was asked as the center of a triangle in the big swing that was Ridley Scott’s 2021 “The Last Duel” and she owns a shelf of British stage-acting awards.
 If you’re previously acquainted with her performance opposite an also-terrific Sandra Oh in the four seasons of the BBC’s “Killing Eve,” you know how she brought a manic, bug-eyed humor to that two-hander’s nominally lethal business.
-What Richard Lawson says in his insightful Vanity Fair review of Nichols’ film, was already true then: “One starts to see a glimmer of something Streepian in her, a whirring mind and an innate aptitude for transformation.”
+What Richard Lawson says in his insightful Vanity Fair review of Nichols’ film was already true then: “One starts to see a glimmer of something Streepian in her, a whirring mind and an innate aptitude for transformation.”

 Up against such a marvel, love interest Austin Butler as the moody rebel Benny sagely lands on a sort of James Dean interiority.
 His Bennie and her Kathy are Bonnie and Clyde redux--though tamer and offering only the barest clues to just what depths they share.
-A Jimmy Dean remoteness is all that’s left for Butler to play, given that Tom Hardy’s leg of the lover’s triangle is delivered as a frank Brando impersonation.
-The film's device is that we see Johnny the moment he sees Brando in “The Wild Ones,” and the result is that Hardy reverse engineers the role, as a Methody actor showing a Methody biker boss inspired by a Methody Brando.
+A Dean-adjacent remoteness is all that’s left for Butler to play, given that Tom Hardy’s leg of the lover’s triangle is delivered as a frank Brando impersonation.
+The film's device is that we see Johnny the moment he sees Brando in “The Wild Ones,” and the result is that Hardy reverse engineers the role, as a Methody actor unveiling a Methody biker boss inspired by a Methody Brando.

 It's complicated, but the gearing is delivered in the form of the numbed Hardy steadily executing what thespians call “business”.
 We watch a world-record amount of lip-and-digits ritual with cigarettes in almost every dialog scene, and in those moments when Ben or Johnny is tasked with a response, and they get their mitts or mouth on a cancer stick, you may find yourself so desperate for the next line to arrive through the smoke streams that you are very near to bawling, in the fashion of Brad Pitt at the end of “Seven,” “What’s in the box?
 What’s in the fucking box?”